machinehum/civet/roi/README.md

 - The rectangle will now turn green to indicate that it is set, and ready for you to confirm.
 - To confirm and record this ROI, press `<space bar>`.
-- When you are done selecting ROIs on the image, press *a* to move to the next image.
+- When you are done selecting ROIs on the image, press *a* to advance to the next image.
   This also triggers the ROIs, if any, to be written to file, and moves the image to either the "marked" or "negative" directory (depending on whether any ROIs were marked).
+- Pressing *c* will clear the ROIs on an image if you need to change something.
 - Continue until all images are marked, or press `<escape>` to quit.
 Because images are moved out of the input directory once they are dealt with, and the positive/negative output files are appended to rather than overwritten, you may quit at any time and